Alethio36/mediastack/docs/vpn-membership.md

 Re-run `leak-test` after any change: it validates the live topology via `docker inspect`, not the labels, so it catches a service that failed to move.

+### The update pipeline guards the attachment

+Recreating gluetun gives it a new container ID, and compose does **not** recreate `network_mode` dependents whose own config is unchanged — they stay joined to the dead namespace and silently lose egress (health checks keep passing; the apps run fine offline). `update` therefore verifies, after applying, that every rendered `service:gluetun` dependent is joined to the *live* gluetun by full container ID.
+Any that aren't are force-recreated in the same run; if a dependent still isn't joined afterwards, the update fails loudly and notifies.
+Stopped containers are left alone — they are caught by `doctor`/`leak-test` when started.